And greetings, welcome back, ladies and gentlemen.

 It is genuine reality football.

-The only difference in reality TV and regular TV is that in reality TV, the writers are not union.
+Now, reality TV, the only difference in reality TV and regular TV is that in reality TV, the writers are not union.

 But there are no writers for the National Football League.

-This is pure unadulterated.
+This is pure, unadulterated.

-I have no idea what's coming next.
+I have no idea what's coming next, drama.

-The more reprobate the characters are that play this game, and the more they star, the more curious people are going to be about them.
+The more reprobate the characters are that play this game and the more they star, the more curious people are going to be about them.

 And the more people are going to want to see them plunge and fall.

-But it's also a testament to I think economic activity being down, it's also a testament to the rest of TV not being all that good.
+It's also a testament to the rest of TV not being all that good.

-I mean jump off the cliff kind of interest.
+I mean, jump off the cliff kind of interest.

 Well, the game is secondary.

-Watch that ESPN has the Chicago Bears at the Minnesota Vikings.
+ESPN has the Chicago Bears at the Minnesota Vikings.

-Outdoors in this stadium that's not equipped or winterized, most NFL fields, even the artificial fields, are heated so that they don't become rock solid frozen.
+Outdoors in this stadium that's not equipped or winterized, most NFL fields, even the artificial fields, are heated so that they don't become rock-solid frozen.

-But the stadium they're playing in tonight, where the college of the Minnesota Golden Gophers play, their season ends mid-November, so it's not a heated stadium.
+But the stadium they're playing in tonight, where the college, the Minnesota Golden Gophers play, their season ends mid-November.

-I read for 30 hours, they're gonna take the tarp off.
+I read for 30 hours.

 It's snowing.

-So it's it it's it's the way football should be.
+So it's the way football should be.

-Within the first five minutes after a kickoff, the formula is to show the starting lineups.
+You watch tonight within the first five minutes after a kickoff, the formula is to show the starting lineups.

-No matter what happens, you could watch on the kickoff an obvious horrible energy, and they'd cut away from it to show you the starting lineups.
+No matter what happens, you could watch on the kickoff an obvious, horrible energy, and they'd cut away from it to show you the starting lineups.

 Now, why not do the starting lineups before the game starts?